• Skip to main content

 Instructions

-- Making the Cake: Preheat the oven to gas mark 1/275oF/140oC/120oC fan and line a 6-inch/15cm round cake tin with parchment paper.
-Ensure the tin is as least 3 inches deep.
+• Make the Cake: Preheat the oven to gas mark 1/275oF/140oC/120oC fan and line a 6-inch/15cm round cake tin with parchment paper.
+Ensure the tin is at least 3 inches deep.
 Set the tin aside.

-- Bake the Cake: Transfer the cake mixture to the lined tin then bake in the lower centre part of the oven for 3 hours 30 minutes.
-After this time, check the cake using a cake tester or skewer and if the cake is not ready, return it to the oven and check every 10 minutes until the tester comes out clean.
+• Bake the Cake: Transfer the cake mixture to the lined tin then bake in the centre part of the oven for 3 hours 15 minutes to 3 hours 30 minutes.
+After 3 hours 15 minutes, check the cake using a cake tester or skewer and if the cake is not ready, return it to the oven and check every 5 minutes until the tester comes out clean.

 Hello Andrea, your recipe for the rich fruit cake sounds perfect as is, but will it turn out the same if I don't blitz the fruit?
 I like to see the fruit & also I like the texture.
 Thanks for posting.🌻